leobertolazzi/leobertolazzi.github.io/_pages/1_bio.md

 ## Education

+* PhD in Information Engineering and Computer Science, University of Trento, 2023

-* M.Sc. in Cognitive Science, University of Trento, ongoing
+* M.Sc. in Cognitive Science, University of Trento, 2023

 * B.A. in Philosophy, University of Trento, 2021